Preparing for Your Move to Indonesia

 Chances are your home country doctor may not be able to answer any specific questions about medical care in Indonesia.
 However, you should discuss continued care of any existing conditions with your medical providers and ask them how to organization about consultations via email or phone from Indonesia.
 Tell your doctor that you may be home on annual home leave and would like to continue care through in annual checkups during this time.
 Discuss any medications that you are currently taking, and the advisability of getting a one-year prescription for medications before you leave.

 Talk about vaccinations that may be needed.
-You can view the Center for Disease Control's website for current recommendations for vaccinations www.cdc.gov
+You can view the Center for Disease Control's website for current recommendations for vaccinations.

 In the rush and hustle of preparing for your move, don't forget to spend time with your family and close friends.
 You may not be seeing them for one year, or longer if you choose not to use your home leave to go home, but to travel elsewhere instead.

 Make special arrangements to keep in touch.
-Hand out cards with your Email address.
-Help close family members or friends obtain modems and set up Email accounts, if they don't already have them, to ease communications once you are gone.
-If you don't already know how, learn about internet chat rooms, instant messaging and internet phone and teach your relatives how to use them.
+Hand out cards with your Email address, make sure to connect with friends and family members on Facebook and other social media platforms.
+Help close family members or friends set up email accounts, if they don't already have them, to ease communications once you are gone.
+If you don't already know how, learn about free instant messaging and chat programs, like Skype, and teach your relatives how to use them.

 In short, don't forget to spend time with the people you love before the hectic period of your move begins.
 Read our article about Keeping in Touch for tips on how to make it easier to do just that with those you love back home!